kwhitley/react-data-hooks/README.md

     getId: item => item._id,        // tell the hook how to derive item ID from a collection item
     initialValue: []                // initial value of "data" return (defaults to [] if collection assumed)
     interval: 5000,                 // refresh collection every 5000ms (5s),
+    isCollection: false             // set to false to allow direct REST against a specific endpoint
     log: true                       // enable console.log output
     mergeOnCreate: true             // use response payload for newly created items (default: true)
     mergeOnUpdate: true             // use response payload for newly updated items (default: true)